Sarah Heffron Advisory & Consulting

 Organisations are investing heavily in AI.
 Most are discovering that the returns depend less on the technology than on the operating infrastructure surrounding it.
 Unclear decision rights, fragmented processes, and weak governance don't disappear when AI is introduced.
 They become more visible, and more costly.

 But the relationship runs in both directions.
 AI, deliberately applied to specific execution gaps, has the potential to address coordination failures and seam issues more effectively than traditional operating model redesign.
-The organisations getting the most from AI are designing their programmes to exploit that opportunity, not just survive the implementation.
+The organisations getting the most from AI are deliberately designing their programmes around those gaps, not just managing the implementation risk.

 Both conversations start in the same place: a clear-eyed diagnosis of where the operating model is actually breaking down, and what needs to change.
 I work with specialist AI implementation partners to ensure that the infrastructure design and the technology delivery are aligned from the outset.